First Blog about My First Blog — on display

 margin-top: 20px; /* ignored */

-This is the source of so much confusion.
+}Inline elements do not respect width, height, or vertical margins.
+They're sized entirely by their content.
 You set a width, nothing happens, you think the CSS is broken.
-It's not broken — you're just working against the element's nature.
+It's not — you're just working against the element's nature.

 Common examples: <input>, <button>, <select>, <textarea>